Allergist Los Angeles

 What is Anaphylaxis?

 Anaphylaxis is a severe allergic reaction that must be treated immediately.
 Anaphylaxis is rare, but those who experience the reaction will need to take an epinephrine shot without delay.
 With proper treatment, the symptoms can be reversed within a few minutes.
 Sometimes the reaction is more severe and a second shot will need to be administered.
 This treatment may save a life.

 Symptoms from nasal irritation or inflammation are commonly called rhinitis and include a runny and itchy nose, sneezing and possible stuffy nose due to congestion or a blockage.
 Rhinitis is also known as hay fever.
 Systems stemming from hay fever usually subside within a few weeks, but if they persist more than six weeks, the condition is called acute rhinitis.
 Rhinitis is linked to allergies.
 Some patients can have no symptoms and then have them during certain months or seasons of the year.
 The severity of symptoms may vary throughout the years.

 What are Allergy Medicines?

 The most common allergy medicine is some form of antihistamine.
 Histamines are released by your body in response to an allergen, leading to the common symptoms including watery eyes, runny nose, and sneezing.
 Antihistamine medications reduce the symptoms by reducing or blocking the histamines to relieve symptoms – but do not resolve the allergy.
-For chronic allergy symptoms, visit with Dr. Aminpour for allergy testing and a more comprehensive treatment to address the actual cause of the condition.
+For chronic symptoms, visit Dr. Aminpour for allergy testing and a more comprehensive treatment to address the actual cause of the condition.
 If you wish to learn more, contact us today and schedule a consultation with arguably the best allergist Los Angeles has to offer.